MaxHillebrand/LightningMultiSig/README.md

 ## Abstract

 This thesis praxeologically defines the universal axiom of scarcity as the attribute of exclusivity and rarity of a good.
 Humans act in order to remove uneasiness by allocating scarce resources throughout time.
 An individual can acquire the just property right in a scarce good by either homesteading or exchanging it.
 Yet abundant non-scarce goods without exclusivity do not justify the need for resource allocation through property rights, as they are in the realm of mind and cyberspace.
-Bitcoin applies cryptography in order to emerge the scarcity of bitcoin as libre sound money, and its scripting capability can define the property rights of non-simulated shared ownership between several individuals.
+Bitcoin applies cryptography in order to emerge the scarcity of the unspent transaction output.
+Its scripting capability can define the property rights of non-simulated shared ownership between several individuals.
 This fundamental economic breakthrough can be applied in countless use cases to increase the security, efficiency and usability of libre sound money Bitcoin.

 ## Structure